mds-agenturgruppe/pimprint-core-bundle/doc/10_Rendering_Projects/01_CustomFields/README.md

 ## Possible usages

-- Product search fields to give the user a search based selection of the rendered content.
+- Product search fields to give the user a search-based selection of the rendered content.
 Suitable for projects with many hundreds of products, where the default publication factor field is not handy to use.
 - Selection to display prices or currencies, etc.
 - Definition of price date ranges.